HIGHLIGHTS

 Honor 600 Lite Overview

-Straight from the design, you can see that Honor has given the Lite variant a major makeover, especially with that aluminium unibody, similar to what you find on the iPhone 17 Pro Max.
-Despite the obvious inspiration, it is a significant upgrade over the previous plastic build.
-And the ingress rating now sits at IP66, instead of IP65.
+Straight from the design, you can see that Honor has given the Lite variant a major makeover, especially with that aluminium frame, similar to what you find on the iPhone 17 Pro Max.

 The camera setup follows the same triangular arrangement on a square module, and yes, the iPhone resemblance continues.
-But unlike Apple’s triple camera, the 600 Lite only runs a dual setup, with the third cutout being just a flash.
+But unlike Apple’s triple camera, the 600 Lite only runs a dual camera setup, with the third cutout being just a flash.

 And speaking of iPhone inspiration, Honor has also included a Camera Control button, and yes, they have even named it Camera Control.
 Come on, Honor.
 At least try to make it seem like you did not just copy the homework.

-ALSO READ: Redmi Note 15 Pro 5G Price in Nepal (April 2026 Updated)
+ALSO READ: Redmi Note 15 Pro+ Price in Nepal (May 2026 Updated)

 Moving to the display, the bezels have seen a massive improvement, coming in at just 1.23mm.
 That instantly gives the phone a much more premium look and feel.